Mastodon (social network)

-Mastodon is a free and open-source software platform for decentralized social networking with microblogging features similar to X. It operates as a federated network of independently managed servers that communicate using the ActivityPub protocol, allowing users to connect across different instances within the Fediverse.
+Mastodon is a free and open-source software platform for decentralized social networking with microblogging features similar to X, formerly known as Twitter.
+It operates as a federated network of independently managed servers that communicate using the ActivityPub protocol, allowing users to connect across different instances within the Fediverse.
 Each Mastodon instance establishes its own moderation policies and content guidelines, distinguishing it from centrally controlled social media platforms.

 First released in 2016 by Eugen Rochko, Mastodon has positioned itself as an alternative to mainstream social media, particularly for users seeking decentralized, community-driven spaces.
-The platform has experienced multiple surges in adoption, most notably following the Twitter acquisition by Elon Musk in 2022, as users sought alternatives to Twitter.
+The platform has experienced multiple surges in adoption, most notably following Twitter's acquisition by Elon Musk in 2022.
 It is part of a broader shift toward decentralized social networks, including Bluesky and Lemmy.

 Mastodon emphasizes user privacy and moderation flexibility, offering features such as granular post visibility controls, content warning options, and local community-driven moderation.
 The software is written in Ruby on Rails and Node.js, with a web interface built using React and Redux.
 It is interoperable with other ActivityPub-based platforms, such as Threads, and supports various third-party applications on desktop and mobile devices.

 Functionality

-Users post short-form status messages, historically known as "toots", for others to see.
+Users post short-form status messages, historically known as "toots", for others to see and interact with.

 On a standard Mastodon instance, these messages can include up to 500 text-based characters, greater than Twitter's 280-character limit.
 Some instances support even longer messages.
+Images, audio files, videos or polls can also be added to a message.

 Users join a specific Mastodon server, rather than a single centralized website or application.
 The servers are connected as nodes in a network, and each server can administer its own rules, account privileges, and whether to share messages to and from other servers.
+Users can communicate and follow each other across connected Mastodon servers with usernames similar in format to full email addresses.

-Since version 2.9.0, Mastodon has offered a single-column mode for new users by default.
-In advanced mode, Mastodon approximates the microblogging interface of TweetDeck.
+Since version 2.9.0, Mastodon's web user interface has offered a single-column mode for new users by default.
+In advanced mode, the interface approximates the microblogging interface of TweetDeck.